Evelyn-0yi/Provision-it/README.md

 └── README.md                  # This file
 ```

-## 🚀 Quick Start on creating environment
+# 🚀 Quick Start

+If PostgreSQL is not installed on  device go to [Skip to PostgreSQL download](#additional-postgresql-download) first.

+## Creating environment

 ### Option 1: Automated Setup (Recommended)